 There are two ways to get to Vieques: by airplane or by ferry.
 The quickest, easiest, and most pain-free way to get to the island is to fly there.
 It is also the most expensive.

 You can fly to Vieques from three different airports on the island: the main international airport in San Juan (Luis Muñoz Marín International Airport – SJU); the smaller Isla Grande Airport (SIG), also in San Juan; or the tiny José Aponte de la Torre Airport (RVR) in Ceiba, the same city where the ferry docks.
 (Ceiba is about an hour from San Juan depending on traffic.)

 For us, it was worth the hassle to take the ferry.
 It would have cost anywhere from $240 (from Ceiba) to at least $900 (from SJU) for the three of us to fly.
 Roundtrip on the ferry, however, was only $43.
-Taking the ferry also allowed us to experience the town of Luquillo and its famous food kiosks, which I’ll talk about in a future post, and it’s always enjoyable to be out on the sea when the weather is fine.
+Taking the ferry also allowed us to experience the town of Luquillo and its famous food kiosks, and it’s always enjoyable to be out on the sea when the weather is fine.

 Make sure to check out my tips for taking the ferry to Vieques to make your crossing as smooth as possible!

 The easiest way to get around Vieques is by renting a car or golf cart.
 Make sure to do this well in advance, as places do sell out.
 Keep in mind that it is not permitted to bring a rental car from mainland Puerto Rico, so you’ll need to rent a separate vehicle for when you arrive.